 • Unusual discharge from the vagina.

-• Signs of spread to other areas of the body include lymph gland enlargement in the groin or collarbone area or left armpit.
-Advanced spread may give bone, liver, lung, bowel and brain abnormalities. <TOP>
+• Signs of spread to other areas of the body include lymph gland enlargement

-• Pap test is used to screen women for cancer of the cervix to detect early abnormal cell changes that could lead to cervical cancer.
+the cervix to detect early abnormal cell changes that could lead to cervical

 • First Pap test should be at a age of 21.
 Continue to have regular Pap tests until you are 65 to 70 years of age and have had 3 normal Pap tests within the last 10 years.

 • Biopsy is performed after a Pap test shows an abnormality.
-Biopsy is removing a sample of cervical tissue for microscopic examination. <TOP>
+Biopsy is removing a sample of cervical tissue for microscopic examination.

-• Treating cervical cancer depends chiefly on the stage of the disease – the size of the cancer, the depth of invasion, and whether the cancer has spread to other parts of the body
+stage of the disease – the size of the cancer, the depth of invasion, and

 • The primary forms of treatment are surgery and combined radiation therapy and chemotheraphy.